mmisak/counTR/README.md

 positional arguments:
-  inputpath             path to sequencing data file in fasta(.gz) or fastq(.gz) format outputdirectory       directory where the putput will be written to phobospath            path to Phobos executable
+  inputpath             path to sequencing data file in fasta(.gz) or fastq(.gz) format outputdirectory       directory where the output will be written to phobospath            path to Phobos executable

 optional arguments: